juburr/cosign-orb/README.md

 Info for security teams:
 - Required external access to allow, if running a locked down, self-hosted CircleCI pipeline on-prem:
-  - `github.com`: For download and installation of the Cosign tool.
+  - `github.com`: For download and installation of the Cosign tool using HTTPS.

 ## Usage